YuyangZhangFTD/awesome-RecSys-papers/README.md

 ## Hey !
 I graduated three months ago, and this list has not been updated for three months.
-And now I have become a machine learning engineer in Suning, major in recommendation system and other machine learning fileds.
+And now I have become a machine learning engineer in Suning, majoring in recommendation system and other machine learning fileds.
 So I decide to continue to update this list in the future.
 But I will change the format for convenience.

 I will record the papers here which I have read, and the I will update the list once a week.